Everyone's Invited: History

 In June 2020, after watching the BBC television series I May Destroy You (2020), Soma Sara began sharing her personal experiences of rape culture via social media platform Instagram.
 In response, she received messages from people who could relate to her experiences and those who shared their own experiences of misogyny, harassment, sexual abuse and sexual assault.
 Within a week, she had received and shared over 300 anonymous responses.
 She used this as grounds to launch Everyone's Invited.
-Meadow Walker, daughter of actor Paul Walker, became a part of the team, expanding its influence to the United States.

 Sara says that sex education in schools is the "root of the problem", and that a more comprehensive programme is needed.
-She also believes that most of the behaviours are internalised and is against cancel culture, saying that she believes the movement can't be "weaponise[d]" with it and that it is "counter-productive".
+She also believes that most of the behaviours are internalised and is against cancel culture, saying that she believes the movement can not be "weaponise[d]" with it and that it is "counter-productive".

 The Instagram campaign encourages victims, mostly in schools, to share their experiences of rape culture, sexual harassment, slut-shaming, coercion into sex or sharing of nude photographs and more, anonymously, in what the organisation calls "testimony".
 In March 2021, following the death of Sarah Everard, these testimonies saw a rise in popularity, going "viral".
 As of 10 June 2021, 16,554 testimonies had been submitted.
 Though no individuals are mentioned in the testimonies, schools are, including some of the most prestigious schools in England; single-sex ones such as St Paul's School, Harrow School and Eton College, and mixed-sex ones too, including Latymer Upper School and Wellington College.

 Towards the end of March 2021 and in April 2021, the movement shifted focus towards universities in the United Kingdom; between 26 March and 1 April, over 1,000 testimonies were submitted from students in universities.
 "Elite" institutions such as the University of Oxford, the University of Exeter and University College London were named.
 The organisation published a list of 17 universities that attracted the most allegations, and 15 of the universities named were a part of the Russell Group, a British association of universities.

 In June 2021 Everyone's Invited released a list of all the schools or colleges in the UK and Ireland it had received testimonies from, almost 3,000.
 This included 2,556 are secondary schools and 406 are primary schools.